cbrand/ssl-proxy-letsencrypt/README.md

     it into the `location` proxy directive.
 This is especially useful if you want to change the underlying data via the `sub_filter` directive.

+7. **NGINX reload**
+    In some proxy environments it might be necessary to periodically reload and thus reset the TCP state of nginx.
+This can be done by setting the `ENABLE_PERIODIC_NGINX_RELOAD` to `true`.